Why Title Insurance

 Most lenders require mortgagee title insurance as security for their investment in real estate, just as they may call for fire insurance and other types of coverage as investor protection.
 When title insurance is provided, lenders are willing to make mortgage money available in distant locales where they know little about the market.

-Owner’s title insurance lasts as long as you, the policyholder – or your heirs – has an interest in the insured property.
+Owner’s title insurance lasts as long as you, the policyholder – or your heirs – have an interest in the insured property.
 This may even be after you have sold the property.

 Depending on local practices and state law where the property is located, you may pay an additional premium for an owner’s policy or you may pay a simultaneous issue charge – usually a smaller amount – for the separate lender coverage.
 You may even split settlement costs with the seller for the lender or owner’s policy.

-- Outstanding mortgages and judgments, or a lien against the property because the seller has not paid his taxes;
+- Outstanding mortgages and judgments, or a lien against the property because the seller has not paid taxes

-- Pending legal action against the property that could affect a purchaser; or
+- Pending legal action against the property that could affect a purchaser

 In spite of all the expertise and dedication that go into a title search and examination, hidden hazards can emerge after closing, resulting in unpleasant and costly surprises.
 Some examples of hazards include:

-- Instruments executed under an expired or a fabricated power of attorney; or
+- Instruments executed under an expired or a fabricated power of attorney

 Your home is your most important investment.
 Before you go to closing, ask about your title insurance protection, and be sure to protect your home with an owner’s title insurance policy.